 The video input to the module and the video output from the module can be selected as desired.
 On the Format web page (Figure 22 on page 45), the currently detected input is reported, the desired format pulldown is available and the status of the desired conversion format is reported as available.

 The available input/output format combinations are summarized in Table 2 on page 9.

-Additional controls are included for format conversion as described below:
+Two additional controls are included in format selection described below:

-• App Configuration - this control provides a choice between 2 or 4 frames of processing delay in down or up conversion applications.
-In up conversion applications, you may also choose 2 Frame Common or 4 Frame Common which sets the aspect ratio to Common Sides.

-When using the shorter delay of 2 frames, the following functionality will be affected due to the shorter signal path through the module:

-- The module cannot be externally referenced. - The 2 Frame mode utilizes a different de-interlace technique, causing the resultant down conversion to somewhat different. - In up conversion mode, no noise reduction filters are available. - Source Material this control is provided to further distinguish the type of input signal to the module.
-Two choices are available, Auto or Video. - When set to Auto, the module will determine if the input material originated as video or film and adjust the filtering accordingly.
-In some situations, such as broadcast applications, where the input material cannot be as easily interpreted by the module, the user can force the mode to Video to prevent artifacts from occurring. - Deinterlace Type two types of de-interlacing are provided, PixelMotion and Vert Interpolation. - PixelMotion is a combination of motion-adaptive de-interlacing and diagonal filtering.
+• Source Material - this control is provided to further distinguish the type of input signal to the module.
+Two choices are available, Auto or Video.

+When set to Auto, the module will determine if the input material originated as video or film and adjust the filtering accordingly.
+In some situations, such as broadcast applications, where the input material cannot be as easily interpreted by the module, the user can force the mode to Video to prevent artifacts from occurring.

+• Deinterlace Type - two types of de-interlacing are provided, PixelMotion and Vert Interpolation.

+PixelMotion is a combination of motion-adaptive de-interlacing and diagonal filtering.
 When using this technique, the image is analyzed to determine if there is any motion.
-This information is used to determine the filter characteristics used to de-interlace. - Vert Interpolation de-interlacing combines the two fields of video to create a progressive frame regardless of the amount of motion content in the image.
+This information is used to determine the filter characteristics used to de-interlace.

+Vert Interpolation de-interlacing combines the two fields of video to create a progressive frame regardless of the amount of motion content in the image.